Community Wellbeing

 Pedestrian and bicyclist safety

-by K D, about 1 month ago
+by K D, 8 months ago

 I would like to see Bellingham be much safer for pedestrians and cyclists.
 Physical dividers on bike lanes, intuitive crosswalks that stop traffic instead of just confusing many drivers, and more.
 Making our streets safer for non-motorized traffic will motivate more people not to drive, which is better for congestion and safety.